 Patterson spent the last two seasons at the University of Missouri

-Carrie Patterson is in her first year as an assistant coach at Coastal Carolina University.
+Carrie Patterson is in her second year as an assistant coach at Coastal Carolina University.

 Patterson helped the women's program take another step forward in its progression in 2014 as Coastal posted its most wins (11) since 2008, advanced to the Big South Tournament semifinals for the first time in seven seasons and tied for second place during the regular season, its best finish since 2010.
 Patterson assisted Paul Hogan in helping him capture the league's Coach of the Year award, while senior forward Kacey Kelley became the first Chanticleer to earn NSCAA All-Region honors and the second to be selected a Big South Player of the Year.
 As a team, CCU ranked second in the Big South during the regular season in fewest goals allowed, not surrendering more than one in any of the 11 conference games, and was third in goals scored.

 Patterson came to Coastal from the University of Missouri where she spent the 2012 and 2013 seasons as the director of women's soccer operations.
 In her role with the Tigers, Patterson helped with all facets of the day-to-day aspects of the program, including spearheading the team's travel and game day operations.

 In addition to her work with the Tigers, Patterson also coaches at Sporting Columbia, S.C., where she is the competitive coach for the U12 Academy team, an assistant coach with the U18 Girls squad and a provider of private lessons.